-Analytic Server URL. (as_url) The URL of the Analytic Server, including the IP address of the server, the port, and the tenant the SPSS Modeler Server installation is a member of.
+Context Root (as_context_root) The context root of the Analytic Server.

+Tenant (as_tenant) The tenant that the SPSS Modeler Server installation is a member of.

-Prompt for Password. (as_prompt_for_password) Specify N if the SPSS Modeler Server is configured with the same authentication system for users and passwords as that used on Analytic Server; otherwise, Y.
+Prompt for Password (as_prompt_for_password) Specify N if the SPSS Modeler Server is configured with the same authentication system for users and passwords as the system that is used on Analytic Server; for example, when you use Kerberos authentication, otherwise, Y.